Emerging Mobility Labor Study

 Project Manager: Bryan Goebel

 Bryan Goebel is the project manager for the Emerging Mobility Labor Study.
-He serves as executive officer of SF LAFCo and previously spent eight months as a full-time “gig economy” bicycle courier.
+He serves as executive officer of SF LAFCo and previously spent eight months as a full-time app-based bicycle courier.
 He is a former award-winning journalist who most recently served as a transportation reporter for KQED Public Radio and the editor of Streetsblog San Francisco.

 - Determine whether emerging mobility companies and technologies are aligned with the City’s labor principle to ensure fairness in pay and labor policies and practices.